-“It’s bigger than Marcela now,” said Alexander, her union rep. “She’s not the one who filed this, the EEOC did.”
+“It’s bigger than Marcela now,” said Alexander, her union representative.
+“She’s not the one who filed this—the EEOC did.”

 Because people depend on the business for their livelihood, Alexander cautioned against boycotting the business on account of one person.
 Like its customers, Peters’ Bakery employees have a strong sense of loyalty to the place.
 Some of the clerks and bakers have worked there longer than Chuck Peters.